zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/spatial-analysis-intro/spatial-analysis-intro.md

 In this lab you will explore several of these spatial analyses.

-Estimated Lab Time: xx minutes
+Estimated Lab Time: 45 minutes

 ### Objectives